liquidat/ansible-demo-notes/README.md

 - tasks just describe what to do to get to some state - roles describe what needs to be there to have a state
 - more abstract; idea is to make them shareable: everyone needs a web server, a database
 - everything which describes a role: templates, tasks, variables, default values, etc.
+- example role to set up Apache: https://github.com/geerlingguy/ansible-role-apache
 - of course strongly depends on the qualities of the role writer
 - there are very abstract, high quality roles out there, even OS agnostic
-- ansible galaxy has community repository of roles
+- Ansible Galaxy has community repository of roles: https://galaxy.ansible.com/
 - use case: describe environments via re-usable roles
 - :white_check_mark: modular approach of assigning tasks to machines
 - :white_check_mark: still follows the Ansible way, still easy to write, adopt